giedrebi/BIT_REACT_CALCULATOR/README.md

 `$ npm install`

-6. When installation will be finished, start npx and wait till app will be opened:
+6. When installation will be finished, start npm and wait till app will be opened:

 `$ npm start`